 While we strongly recommend that all students work to bring their Hebrew skills to a minimal level of decoding, writing and basic comprehension, there is no Hebrew requirement for admission to the Executive M.A.
 Program in Jewish Education.
 However, in order to graduate, you must have achieved a Hebrew proficiency level equivalent to one year of college-level Hebrew.
 We encourage you to work on this prior to acceptance into the program.

 Yes.
 You are required to enroll in and pass our online course, Introduction to Jewish Educational Leadership.
-The course begins in mid-January and ends the last week of February.
+The course begins in Fall, 2018 right after the chagim and ends in early December.
 You will receive two units of credit towards your M.A. degree (and any other graduate degree should you not enroll in the Executive M.A. program.)
 Applications for admission to the program are due approximately one week following the end of the course so you will have ample time to get a sense of whether the online learning environment and time commitment work for you.
 There is a $350 enrollment fee for this course.

 Absolutely not!
 Our current students include individuals who work at Hillel and in central agencies, for example.
 Congregational “educators” include a synagogue program director and executive director.
 Leaders in experiential education such as camp settings and youth programs are strongly encouraged to apply.